vkabc/skyweaver-giveaway/README.md

 npm i

-npm run dev  (check if its runnning localhost 3000 if not whitelist it for corsanywhere as mentioned above)
+npm run dev  (check if its running localhost 3000 if not whitelist it for corsanywhere as mentioned above)
 ```